LIFEHUBBER

 Rigged output rather than static shape only

-The notable angle is that the project focuses on animation-ready assets rather than just generating a static 3D object, which makes it more relevant to simulation, character workflows, and articulated-object use cases.
+The project focuses on animation-ready assets rather than just generating a static 3D object, which makes it more relevant to simulation, character workflows, and articulated-object use cases.

 Availability